AyanShabbir/LearningBuddy/README.md

 Ensures progressive learning and reinforcement.

 **BigQuery AI Integration**

 For hackathon authenticity, BigQuery AI SQL snippets were added in the notebooks, demonstrating how AI-generated questions could run on bqai.text-bison

+##Note on limitations:
+Due to billing restrictions, the project could not execute live queries in BigQuery AI.
+Attempts were made to upgrade the GCP account using different bank cards, but payments were not successfully processed.
+As a result, all AI generation is performed locally using Hugging Face pipelines, while the BigQuery SQL demonstrates intended integration